laffan/whoopsie/README.md

-# Whoopsie!
+# Whoopsie

 Whoopsie is a command-line tool that watches specified files and directories and creates periodic zip backups of specified file types, respecting `.gitignore` rules.
+It's perfect for creating quick, automatic backups of your projects.

 Basically, it's a way of automating the dumb-dumb backups I already do when working on a git project.